solasuo/SoftwareDevelopmentMethods/README.md

 Blood test results can be complicated to interpret.
 With Bloodecode application users can "decode" the meaning of most common blood test abbreviations
 (note: these may vary by country, the application currently interprets abbreviations used in Finland).
 A user can also search for reasons for abnormally high or low values in blood test results.
+A user can also monitor their critical values and habits affecting them by adding notes to selfmonitor database.

-A user can monitor their critical values by adding notes to selfmonitor database.
+The app is a Spring Boot project with Java 11, Maven and H2 database.

 ### Documentation ###